openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 --------------
 Job Executions are what you get by "Launching" a job.
 You can monitor the status of your job to see when it has completed its run.

-1) From the Sahara/Jobs page, find the row that contains the job you want to launch and click on the "Launch Job" button at the right side of that row.
+1) From the Data Processing/Jobs page, find the row that contains the job you want to launch and click on the "Launch Job" button at the right side of that row.

 2) Choose the cluster (already running--see `Launching a Cluster`_ above) on which you would like the job to run.